Where is Forest School?

 The Forest School site is located within the nearly 20 acres of Lake District landscape that make up Windermere School’s Elleray Estate.

-Pupils in Pre-School, Reception, Year 1 and Year 2 take part in two 90 minute Forest School sessions each week.
+Pupils in Pre-School, Reception, Year 1 and Year 2 take part in Forest School sessions each week.
 The focus is on woodland activities which start to nurture those ‘hard to measure’ life skills that we believe are so important in children’s education; self-awareness, independence, motivation, confidence, empathy and determination.

 We embrace the Forest School philosophy, which is to encourage and inspire individuals of any age through positive outdoor experiences.